Uberspace/lab/source/guide_codimd.rst

 .. note::

-    CodeiMD is running on port 60101.
+    CodiMD is running on port 60101.

 And you're done!